Keftark/c-Colors/readme.md

 This project was created to make the terminal output more pleasant to read, but also to have fun while learning!

-This project is designed to run on Linux and on c++98 version to meet the requirements of 42 school c++ subjects.
+This project is designed to run on Linux and on c++98 version to meet the requirements of my 42 school c++ subjects.

 ## Install: